PawelKapusta/PawelKapusta/README.md

 - :goal_net: 2020 Goals: Contribute more to Open Source projects

 My name is Paweł Kapusta, currently I'm a 3rd year :computer: Computer Science :man_student: student at Jagiellonian University in Cracow :cityscape: , Poland.
 Furthermore, I'm passionate about software development :gem:.
 Open source fan! :fire:.
-In my spare time, I conscientiously solving problems on LeetCode :bulb:, ardenlty work out at gym and enjoymently play tenis :tennis: with friends.
+In my spare time, I conscientiously solving problems on LeetCode :bulb:, ardently work out at gym and enjoymently play tenis :tennis: with friends.
 Life without :notes: music is like an error :exclamation:, exile :lock:.
 Indeed, music produces a kind of pleasure for me and it's dailiness :sun_with_face:.

 <b>Languages and tools</b><br>
 <img src="https://user-images.githubusercontent.com/61249196/96372155-f08be080-1165-11eb-9d97-ec09a05c16b7.png" >